bacalhau-project/bacalhau/docs/examples/model-training/Training-Tensorflow-Model/index.md

 !curl -sL https://get.bacalhau.org/install.sh | bash
 ```

-The dataset and the script is mounted to the tensorflow container using an URL
+The dataset and the script are mounted to the TensorFlow container using an URL
 we then run the script inside the container